rpy9954/CAD_Models/README.md

 #  CAD Model is awesome project
-Kindly mention the steps .
+kindly mention the steps here that how you made it